dansmyers/ComputerOrganizationAndArchitecture/Notes/02b-The_von_Neumann_Architecture.md

-# The von Neumann Architecture and the Stored Program Concept
+# The von Neumann Architecture

 As you'll recall from the last note, John von Neumann wrote *First Draft of a Report on the EDVAC* in 1945, which became the first public description of a stored program computer.